apirogov/sdl2-cairo/README.md

 ##### Documentation

-Generate the haddock documentation for reference.

-You can use Cairo directly with the Render monad on an SDL texture like this:
+You can use Cairo with the Render monad on an SDL texture like this:

 ```haskell
 import SDL.Cairo